linuxkit/linuxkit/docs/platform-aws.md

 AWS requires a `RAW` image.
 To create one:

 ```
-$ moby build -output img examples/aws.yml
+$ moby build -output raw examples/aws.yml
 ```

 ## Push image

-Do `linuxkit push aws -bucket bucketname aws.img` to upload it to the specified bucket, and create a bootable image from the stored image.
+Do `linuxkit push aws -bucket bucketname aws.raw` to upload it to the specified bucket, and create a bootable image from the stored image.

 Alternatively, you can use the `AWS_BUCKET` environment variable to specify the bucket name.